Power outages linger for millions as another icy storm looms

 “People are worried about more snow,” she said.
 “We are going to keep people fed and keep them feeling hopeful.”

 Bleed reported from Little Rock, Arkansas.
-Associated Press journalists Julie Walker in New York; Isabel DeBre in Dubai, United Arab Emirates; Darlene Superville in Washington, D.C., and Tammy Webber in Fenton, Michigan, contributed to this report.
+Associated Press journalists Gillian Flaccus in Portland, Oregon; Julie Walker in New York; Jake Bleiberg in Dallas; Josh Funk in Omaha, Nebraska; Kevin McGill in New Orleans; Leah Willingham in Jackson, Mississippi; Sean Murphy in Oklahoma City; and Tammy Webber in Fenton, Michigan, contributed to this report.